 Specifically, the connection between vitamin D and serotonin production was not made until recently.
 One of my favorite researchers and podcasters, Dr. Rhonda Patrick, synthesized existing research to show how vitamin D regulates the synthesis and action of serotonin.
 Serotonin is a neurotransmitter required for feelings of confidence and relaxation, as well as for sleep.

-Because heavy drinking depletes serotonin levels over time, vitamin D is required to help alcoholics restore healthy levels of this neurotransmitter.
-Many symptoms of protracted alcohol withdrawal – especially depression – can be traced to a deficiency in serotonin.
+Because heavy drinking depletes serotonin levels over time, this nutriment is required to help addicts restore healthy levels of this neurotransmitter.
+Many symptoms of protracted withdrawal – especially depression – can be traced to a deficiency in serotonin.

 Heavy drinking causes nutrient deficiencies in 6 main ways, all of which deplete levels of vitamin D:

-- Diuretic effect – Alcohol leaches water and nutrients out of your system.
+- Diuretic effect – It leaches water and nutrients out of your system.

-- Damaged gut lining – Alcohol directly damages the lining of the stomach and intestines, making it harder to absorb nutrients
+- Damaged gut lining – It directly damages the lining of the stomach and intestines, making it harder to absorb nutrients

 - Damaged gut microbiome – Good bacteria that help break down food are damaged by alcohol exposure, while harmful strains like candida yeast thrive from alcohol and sugar

-- Foregone calories – Alcoholics tend to make room for alcohol, rather than quality foods
+- Foregone calories – Addicts tend to make room for alcohol, rather than quality foods

 - Overworked liver and pancreas – Many nutrients are made available to the body by the liver, but the organ cannot process vitamins and minerals when it is preoccupied with detoxifying alcohol (which it only does at about 1 drink per hour).

-- Acetaldehyde – This is the most common toxic byproduct from alcohol, causing hangover symptoms, inflammation, and DNA damage that can lead to cancer.
-Antioxidants like vitamin D are depleted by constantly mopping up this toxin.
+- Acetaldehyde – This is the most common toxic byproduct, causing hangover symptoms, inflammation, and DNA damage that can lead to cancer.
+Antioxidants are depleted by constantly mopping up this toxin.

 Vitamin D3 cannot be used by the body until it is activated by enzymes in the liver and kidneys.
-Alcohol addiction throws a wrench into this process by damaging these crucial organs.
+Addiction throws a wrench into this process by damaging these crucial organs.

 Symptoms Of Vitamin D Deficiency